3 key stakeholders for your ERP requirements analysis

 When we define requirements, we make an assumption that the whole enterprise will benefit.
 But we also take steps toward an unknown, and need to recognize there are risks.

-Their initial requirement stated during the ERP selection process was to improve process speed and reduce variation in the time required for batch production.
-Engineering had to take some risk, and had to trust they could maintain their processes within the ERP.
-Because of that, their input during ERP requirements analysis is essential to keep them onboard with the project.
+Their initial requirement during the ERP selection process was to improve process speed and reduce variation in the time needed for batch production.
+Engineering had to accept some risk and trust they could keep their processes within the ERP.
+Because of that, their input during ERP requirements analysis is essential to keep them engaged with the project.

 3. ERP users with the most political power

-There is always one function that controls an organization.
-Often Sales is that department.
-Perhaps, the CEO came from sales and the head of quality spent time as a sales executive.
-Even the CFO was VP of sales in the past.
-Finance frequently fills that role, but whatever that group is in your company, they probably control IT.
-That control might be a role-defined or a political one but you need to have these stakeholders backing the ERP project.
+There is usually one function that manages an organization.
+Often, Sales is that department.
+Maybe, the CEO came from sales, and the head of quality was once a sales executive.
+Even the CFO was a VP of sales in the past.
+Finance often plays this role, but whichever group it is in your company, they probably control IT.
+That control may be role-defined or political, but you need these stakeholders to support the ERP project.

 Free white paper